Fuselage Construction

 Pressurization

 Pressurization causes significant stress on the fuselage structure and adds to the complexity of design.
-In addition to withstanding the difference in pressure between the air inside and outside the cabin, cycling from unpressurized to pressurized and back again each flight causes metal fatigue.
+In addition to withstanding the difference in pressure between the air inside and outside the cabin, cycling from unpressurized to pressurized and back again on each flight causes metal fatigue.
 To deal with these impacts and the other stresses of flight, nearly all pressurized aircraft are semimonocoque in design.
 Pressurized fuselage structures undergo extensive periodic inspections to ensure that any damage is discovered and repaired.
 Repeated weakness or failure in an area of structure may require that section of the fuselage be modified or redesigned.